 I have a stick blender so I blended it right in the pan.
 However, you can add it to a blender or food processor with the chocolate mixture!
 Allow it to cool a little then we can proceed to more yumminess :).
 You don't want the mixture to be too hot otherwise your sweet potato brownies will cook before they reach the oven.

-Preparing the brownie batter
+Preparing the brownies

-First, add all the dry ingredients to a bowl and mix until there are no big lumps.
+Add all the dry ingredients to a bowl and mix until there are no big lumps.
 Add your beautiful sweet potato chocolate mixture and your almond butter (or choice of nut/seed butter) and mix!

 Initially, the batter will look quite dry but it will eventually come together.
 The final batter should be thick, fudgy and you'll want the whole bowl to yourself :).
 The batter tastes sooo good that you won't believe they are healthy brownies!